Walking Side By Side: The Value of Recovery Coaching

 About The Author

-Don Chouinard has been a recovery coach for Feinberg Addiction Services since 2016.
+Don Chouinard has been a recovery coach for Feinberg Consulting since 2016.
 He is a Certified Recovery Coach and a Recovered Member of AA.
 He joined the team because he wants “to help others to recover from addiction, pass on the recovery knowledge presented to me, and practice the 12-step lifestyle in all my affairs.
 Feinberg was the type of outstanding company I wanted to be part of.”
 His hobbies include increasing his acceptance of a power greater than himself, meditation, travel, cooking, collecting model trucks and living life to the fullest.